 BECAUSE THESE CYLINDER PRESSES are relatively easy to use, they are in demand by designers and printmakers.
 You'll also appreciate their capacity for deep impression and accurate registration.
 These are the workhorse presses at Lead Graffiti where we've produced almost all of our portfolio work.

 While paper for both presses is hand fed, the SP15 is hand cranked and the Universal III is a push-button automatic with 3 modes of operation.
 You'll work with both in this workshop as you learn shop safety, printing tips, press adjustments, plate options, soft vs. hard packing for the right impression, maintenance, and resources.
 Click here for the workshop calendar.

 NO PERSONAL PROJECT?
 No problem.
 Maintain your recently acquired Vandercook skills while you seek or create projects of your own.

-You will work with Lead Graffiti staff on a broadside of their choosing, hand setting type, locking up the form, adjusting the press, printing, etc. Click here to request a date or here for the calendar.
+You will work with Lead Graffiti staff on a broadside of their choosing, hand setting type, locking up the form, adjusting the press, printing, etc. Click here to request a date or here for the workshop calendar.

 THIS POPULAR FLOOR-MODEL PLATEN PRESS is the go-to workhorse for large and small letterpress shops.
 You'll appreciate that you can quickly print, score, die cut and perforate, all in the space of 20 square feet.